 - Surprise Beta 2 maintenance release (incremental update, beta, April 10, 2019)

 - Beta 3 (incremental update, beta, early May 2019, likely coinciding with Google I/O)

 - Beta 4 (final APIs and official SDK, Play publishing, beta, early June 2019)

 - Beta 5 (release candidate for testing Q3 2019)

 - Beta 6 (release candidate for final testing Q3 2019)

 - Final release to AOSP and ecosystem (Q3 2019)

 I want to hear from you.
-How stable has the second Android Q developer preview been for you?
+How stable has the third Android Q developer preview been for you?
 Cast your vote in the poll below, and speak up in the comments if you’ve experienced any bugs or battery life issues.